This topic takes on average 55 minutes to read.

 There are a number of interactive features in this resource:

-Cholera is a bacterial infection that affects the intestinal tract.
+l infection that affects the intestinal tract.
 It is caused by bacteria called Vibrio cholerae.
 Cholera is spreading rapidly and extensively, at epidemic levels, in parts of Central and South America.
 People who may be at risk include those travelling to foreign countries where outbreaks are occurring, and people who consume raw or undercooked seafood from warm coastal waters subject to sewage contamination.
 In both instances, the risk is usually small.

 Cholera bacteria are spread by eating or drinking food or water contaminated by the faecal waste of an infected person.
 This occurs more often in less developed countries which don’t have adequate clean water supplies and proper sewage disposal.
 It is a particular problem after disasters, when many thousands of people are crowded together with little or no sanitation.
 Even in these situations the bacteria are not usually transmitted directly from one person to another – it is through drinking contaminated water.